barryclark/jekyll-now/_posts/2015-08-31-Syntax-Factory-Vs-Parse-Text.md

 Suppose that the method arguments are supplied by the user as a string `“\”one\”, 2, 3d”`.
 After splitting this string into three substrings, you must choose appropriate LiteralExpression for each one of them.

 If you need `NumericLiteralExpression`, you must pass a numeric to SyntaxFactory.Literal as the third parameter.
-Setting `SyntaxKind.NumericLiteralExpression` doesn’t mean that you will obtain `NumericLiteralExpression`
+Setting `SyntaxKind.NumericLiteralExpression` doesn’t mean that you will obtain `NumericLiteralExpression`.

 If you use a wrong expression, the syntax tree won’t compile - but it will appear ok!
 Read more about [invalid syntax trees at Josh’s blog](https://joshvarty.wordpress.com/2015/03/30/lrn-quick-tips-dont-trust-syntaxnode-tofullstring/) and add a [test that tries to compile the syntax tree](https://github.com/CodeConnect/SyntaxFactoryVsParseText/blob/master/src/CodeConnect.SyntaxFactoryVsParseText.Tests/TestHelpers.cs#L14).

+In conclusion, ff the parameter is a `string`, then you need to parse it, validate it and and convert it yourself.
+Only after parsing it you can use the `SyntaxFactory` method.

 # Which method to use?